Bridgerton “Swish” Spoilers Ahead

 - That scene with Violet is so crushing, does Colin really believe no one takes him seriously?
 It’s going to be so interesting to see how he is after he’s traveled, and this really sweet moment countered by the one with Violet giving him the latest Whistledown was just … a lot.

-What are your thoughts on Bridgerton’s fifth episode?
-Do tell us in the comments below.
+Now streaming on Netflix: What are your thoughts on Bridgerton’s “Swish?”
+Let us know in the comments below.